19msb/obsidian-heading-path/README.md

 ## Customization

+1. In the settings:
    1. Change the string used for concatenation in the plugin's settings!
+   2. Toggle LaTex handling to strip problematic characters from your copied heading path!

 ## Contributing